 Individuals at proprietary colleges, universities, and other post-secondary education institutions, whose professional objectives are consistent with the purposes of KYACAC.

-Students currently enrolled in graduate coursework and have an interest in the mission of KYACAC and are not currently employed in the profession.
+Students currently enrolled in graduate coursework, have an interest in the mission of KYACAC, and are not currently employed in the profession.

 3. Life Membership